 Is Cusco Safe?

 Short answer, yes.
-Cusco is a small city, most of the tourist attractions are gathered in the downtown.
-Although you must pay attention to your belongings, you’ll see an officer or security people near you.
+Cusco is a small city; most of the tourist attractions are gathered in the downtown.
+Although you must pay attention to your belongings, you’ll see an officer or security personnel near you.

 Is Peru safe for solo Women?